hj0097/Number_Guessing_Game/README.md

 # Number_Guessing_Game
-number guessing in python with error handeling in it its writen in basic python loops like while and decission amking function if-else
+number guessing in python with error handeling in it.

+its writen in basic python loops like while and decission making function if-else. its use random funcion too for random number generation.